sweet cicelysweet cic·e·ly

 - ⌂ any of several perennial North American herbs (genus Osmorhiza) of the umbel family, with compound leaves and clusters of small, white flowers

 - a European perennial herb (Myrrhis odorata) of the umbel family, with anise-scented leaves formerly used in flavoring

-- Any of various perennial New World herbs of the genus Osmorhiza of the parsley family, having fleshy aromatic roots, compound leaves, and clusters of small white flowers.
+- Any of various aromatic North American perennial plants of the genus Osmorhiza of the parsley family, having compound leaves and clusters of small usually white flowers.

-- An aromatic European perennial herb (Myrrhis odorata) having compound leaves and compound umbels of small white flowers.
-Also called myrrh.
+- An aromatic European perennial plant (Myrrhis odorata) in the parsley family, having compound leaves and compound umbels of small white flowers.
+Also called myrrh2.

 Origin of sweet cicelyMiddle English seseli, from Latin seselis, from Greek.